Make-School-Courses/MOB-2.2-Game-Development/Lessons/04-Working-with-Scenes/Lesson4.md

 You've probably also noticed that most games come with a very common set of standard features which often include:

 - A Loading scene &mdash; Scene to display while other content is loading.
-- Menus &mdash; Uses might include showing the game's logo, starting a new game or resuming a paused one, navigating to some other scenes, showing game data such as high scores or game rules, or choosing what kind of game the user wants to play.
+- Menus &mdash; Uses might include showing the game's logo, starting a new game or resuming a paused one, navigation to some other scene, showing game data such as high scores or game rules, or choosing what kind of game (mode) the user wants to play.
-- Win / Lose Conditions &mdash; Most games respond to "Game Over" or other win/lose conditions by presenting choices (scenes) to the user based on the win/lose state or when gameplay ends.
+- Victory / Loss Conditions &mdash; Most games respond to "Game Over" or other win/lose conditions by presenting choices (scenes) to the user based on the win/lose state or when gameplay ends.
 - Game Levels &mdash; A great way to engage users is to offer them the ability to progress to a new level through mastery of previous levels; each level is typically represented by its own scene (or set of scenes).

 Learning how to work with scenes can really add depth and dimension to the user experience.